Christianity in the 1st century: Split with Judaism

-There is a paucity of evidence for Jewish persecution of "heretics" in general, or Christians in particular, in the period between 70 and 135.
+There is a scarcity of evidence for Jewish persecution of "heretics" in general, or Christians in particular, in the period between 70 and 135.
 It is probable that the condemnation of Jamnia included many groups, of which the Christians were but one, and did not necessarily mean excommunication.
 That some of the later church fathers only recommended against synagogue attendance makes it improbable that an anti-Christian prayer was a common part of the synagogue liturgy.
 Jewish Christians continued to worship in synagogues for centuries.

 During the late 1st century, Judaism was a legal religion with the protection of Roman law, worked out in compromise with the Roman state over two centuries (see Anti-Judaism in the Roman Empire for details).
 In contrast, Christianity was not legalized until the 313 Edict of Milan.
 Observant Jews had special rights, including the privilege of abstaining from civic pagan rites.
 Christians were initially identified with the Jewish religion by the Romans, but as they became more distinct, Christianity became a problem for Roman rulers.
 Around the year 98, the emperor Nerva decreed that Christians did not have to pay the annual tax upon the Jews, effectively recognizing them as distinct from Rabbinic Judaism.
 This opened the way to Christians being persecuted for disobedience to the emperor, as they refused to worship the state pantheon.